Anderson localisation in two dimensions: insights from Localisation Landscape Theory, exact diagonalisation, and time-dependent simulations: Eigenstate localisation length

-We have performed this test, and the results are shown in Fig.~\ref{rhoComp}.
+We have performed this test, and the results are shown in the top panel of Fig.~\ref{rhoComp}.
 A clear correlation is seen, whether the predictions of LLT are compared to the eigenstates of $H$ with potential $V$ or $W_E$.
 The performance of the LLT method is equally good for arbitrary strengths of localisation (compare sparse and dense scatterer results), simply because the only numbers included in the test are those for which the eigenstates and domains chosen are sensible (sufficiently low energy, correct local modes, decay as opposed to independent occupation, etc.).
 Of course there is scatter about the identity function, but since much averaging is performed during the calculation of $\xi_E$, this scatter will disappear in the mean.
-This gives us confidence in the validity of our novel computational method.
+This gives us confidence in the validity of our novel computational method for very low energies.

+In contrast, as mentioned earlier, the Agmon distance itself, $\rho_E$, systematically falls short of the true decay coefficient (being a formal lower bound), as depicted in the bottom panel of Fig.~\ref{rhoComp}.

+We emphasize that there is no other available method to compare our calculation of the localisation length to.
+The only reliable approach is to run time-dependent simulations, integrating the Schr\"odinger equation.
+The simplest test would be to initiate a translating Gaussian wavepacket with a fairly narrow energy distribution outside the disorder, allow it to propagate, and observe the resulting exponential decay set in with time.
+The (unnormalised) energy distribution for our translating 1D Gaussian initial condition is simply

+One would have to average 20 to 30 realisations to get accurate results, measure the decay length scale seen in the density, and compare to that obtained from the energy-resolved $\xi_E$ obtained from LLT by reconstructing the expected density profile for the given energy distribution according to, e.g., equation (63) of Ref.~\cite{DelandeLectures}.
+However, taking into account the energy distribution of the wavepacket would in this case only provide a fine-tuning of $\xi_E$ taken at the mean energy of the narrow Gaussian wavepacket, which would provide a very good estimate already.